progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- As you did in the "An Example Git Enforced Policy" section of Chapter 7, we’ll write this in Ruby, because it’s what I generally work with and it tends to be easy to read.
 You can write this example pretty easily in anything you’re familiar with — it just needs to print the appropriate information to stdout.
 And, if you are running on Windows, this means you’ll need to take special care to not introduce carriage returns at the end your lines — git fast-import is very particular about just wanting line feeds (LF) not the carriage return line feeds (CRLF) that Windows uses. -->

-Aby rozpocząć, przejdziesz do docelowego katalogu i znajdziesz wszystkie podakatalogi, z których znajdują się migawki które chcesz zaimportować.
+Aby rozpocząć, przejdziesz do docelowego katalogu i znajdziesz wszystkie podkatalogi, z których znajdują się migawki które chcesz zaimportować.
 Następnie wejdziesz do każdego podkatalogu i wypiszesz komendy konieczne do eksportu.
 Twoja pętla główna w programie wygląda tak:

 <!-- To begin, you’ll change into the target directory and identify every subdirectory, each of which is a snapshot that you want to import as a commit.
 You’ll change into each subdirectory and print the commands necessary to export it.
 Your basic main loop looks like this: -->